Supreme Court Update: Order List 7/5/16

 We look forward to bringing you summaries of these and other cases next term, assuming they're not all 4-4 splits!

-Before we leave you alone for the summer, we'd like to extend our gratitude once again to our colleagues in the Appellate Group (and beyond) for assisting with the end-of-term rush, in particular Jenny Chou, Ben Daniels, Ivana Greco, David Norman, and Judd Lindenfeld.
+Before we leave you alone for the summer, we'd like to extend our gratitude once again to our colleagues in the Appellate Group (and beyond) for assisting with the end-of-term rush, in particular Jenny Chou, Ben Daniels, Ivana Greco, and David Norman.
 And a special thanks to fellow Court Fan Jeff Babbin for his shamefully uncredited assistance throughout the term.
 And most of all, thanks to all of you for reading.